Mhmd1493/Embedded-Systems-Applications-in-Power-Electronics/README.md

 # Embedded-Systems-Applications-in-Power-Electronics
-Top-level model of EV for use in ECE 6930 / ECEN 5017 course.
-Driving cycle is a speed-vs-time  profile for the vehicle, operating on flat road.
-Driver uses force command (gas &amp; brake  pedals) to follow the reference speed.
+A dynamic model of an EV driving cycle on a flat road using speed-vs-time, SOC-vs-time force-vs-time, etc. profiles in order to simulate the dynamics when the reference speed changes or stays constant.